-On 9 July 2021, the European Commission ("EC") published a draft of the revised Vertical Block Exemption Regulation ("Draft VBER") and accompanying Guidelines.
+On 10 May 2022, the European Commission ("EC") adopted the new revised Vertical Block Exemption Regulation ("VBER") and accompanying Guidelines.

 The mentioned documents provide for the rules of distribution agreements and other forms of cooperation between non-competing entities under competition law, the most common of which together with their restrictive effects are described below.